Installing using Docker¶

 - REDIS_TLS¶

-Enables using SSL for Redis connection.
+Enables using SSL for the datastore connection.

 - REDIS_VERIFY_SSL¶